Camilla’s Jewellery: 1902 coronation brooch

 A closer look at the 1902 Coronation Brooch.
 (Lay’s Auctioneers)

 The Edwardian period also saw a transformation in royal jewellery, with a preference for lighter, more delicate pieces, moving away from the heavier Victorian styles.
-The use of seed pearls in the brooch aligns with this shift, as they were favored for their soft luster and timeless elegance.
+The use of seed pearls in the brooch aligns with this shift, as they were favoured for their soft lustre.

 Share this